Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : linear bound on clusters of multiple eigenvalues

 such that

 and $b'-a'\leq \frac{1}{2}\eps$, with moreover

 \end{proposition}

-This follows the proof of \cite[Th 6.1]{KL18}, with a difference when the multiplicity of the eigenspace goes to infinity. \begin{proof} We proceed by contradiction and compactness.
+\begin{proof}{\BBB We follow the ideas of the proof of \cite[Theorem 6.1]{KL18}, with a different treatment when the multiplicity of the eigenspace goes to infinity (see the case $m_\eps\to\infty$ below): we will} proceed by contradiction and compactness.
 Suppose there exists a sequence $\eps_p\to 0$ (we drop the index $p$ and just write $\eps\to 0$ to lighten the notations) and some sequences which verify the hypotheses but not the conclusion.
-This means that one of the functions $v^\eps$, $\ov{v}_1^\eps$, $\un{v}_1^\eps$, $\hdots$, $\ov{v}_{m^\eps}^\eps$, $\un{v}_{m^\eps}^\eps$ does not verify the flatness improvement on $B_{\tau}$.
+This means that at least one of the functions $v^\eps$, $\ov{v}_1^\eps$, $\un{v}_1^\eps$, $\hdots$, $\ov{v}_{m^\eps}^\eps$, $\un{v}_{m^\eps}^\eps$ does not verify the flatness improvement on $B_{\tau}$.

 Consider the sequences